mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 company and its employees rich.
 However, despite bringing in impressive resource hauls, Ne-ka-otabi has struggled to make a profit thus far.
-To make matters worse, the city’s gravitic pylons have been failing at an alarming rate.
+To make matters worse, the city's gravitic pylons have been failing at an alarming rate.
 The extraction bots, purchased on Shibashliim, have been performing to expectations but the technology that keeps the city afloat has been